Pittsburgh, PA(412) 980-1442

 Yoga Therapist & Life Coach

 Greetings, I’m Javi Vason!
-Yoga Teacher, Yoga Therapist, & Life Coach.
+Yoga Therapist and Life Coach.

 A vibrant, multi-talented, and uniquely wonderful individual.
 Embracing my neurodiversity and embracing my quirks, I’ve learned to see myself as a “Misfit” in the most empowering way.
 Through the practice of yoga, I’ve found solace and strength on my path to healing.
 Despite the challenges of not fitting into society’s mold, I’ve come to realize that my differences are what make me shine.